 How to make mayonnaise from scratch – and stories

 I’ll never forget the lightning storm that flashed around the plane as we made our approach to Dallas Love Field airport.
 Towels were piled in front of the terminal doors as we ran from the plane and across the tarmac.
-Grandmother and my Aunt Jewel picked me up in a big four-door sedan which smelled of hay fields and summer.
-I sat in the back seat, and immediately got instructions from my aunt that I should never cross my legs, as this could cause potentially fatal blood clots.
-She kept turning around and looking at me in my California “city clothes” that, as was the custom in those days, I had put on to dress up for the flight.
-After a few quiet miles she turned again and made a pronouncement that we were going to Sears so for new ones I wouldn’t embarrass her.
-Apparently the lack of a hat and Wrangler jeans would make me stand out in the small town of Maypearl.
+Grandmother and my Aunt Jewel picked me up in a big four-door sedan that smelled of hay fields and summer.
+I sat in the back seat and immediately got instructions from my aunt that I should never cross my legs, as this could cause potentially fatal blood clots.
+She kept turning around and looking at me in my California “city clothes” that, as was the custom in those days, I had put on for the flight.
+After a few quiet miles, she turned again and made a pronouncement that we were going to Sears for new ones that wouldn’t embarrass her.
+Apparently, the lack of a hat and Wrangler jeans would make me stand out in the small town of Maypearl.

 One didn’t argue with Aunt Jewel.
 Look up crotchety old woman in the dictionary, and it would likely have her picture next to it, but I absolutely loved her.
 She taught me exactly how I should sit in the car, the best way to make ornate “houses” out of cards, and as I got older, the fine art of the game of poker.
 Years later when I started going on dates, she’d yell at me to “be a gentleman” as I went out the door, but then she’d give me a sly wink over grandmother’s head.

-Eventually Grandmother would come back for me, full of gossip, hair freshly styled from the Maypearl beauty parlor, and the rest of the afternoon would be spent shucking the ears of corn, squealing at worms, and cutting kernels off the cobs to be stored in the rusty deep freeze.
-There was always an old seed bag of potatoes to be peeled, but peas were the worst; hours and hours of opening pods and popping them with a thunk into stainless steel bowls.
+Eventually, Grandmother would come back for me, full of gossip, hair freshly styled from the Maypearl beauty parlor, and the rest of the afternoon would be spent on the screened front porch, shucking the ears of corn, squealing at worms, and cutting kernels off the cobs so they could be stored in the rusty deep freeze.
+There was always an old seed bag of potatoes to be peeled, but peas were the worst; hours and hours of opening pods and dropping them with a thunk into stainless steel bowls.

-Grandmother taught me how to select a grade of meat that had enough fat in it to give it good taste but still keep its size.
-I’d watch her push it through an old hand grinder and lovingly massage it into patties, never packing it too hard, before cooking it to medium-rare.
-When the burgers reached our plates, we’d put them together with Mr. Jackson’s fresh picked onions, grandmother’s homemade catsup, and the pickles put up the previous fall.
+Grandmother taught me how to select a grade of meat that had enough fat in it to give it a good taste but still keep its size.
+I’d watch her push it through an old hand grinder and lovingly massage it into patties, never packing it too hard, before cooking it to medium rare.
+When the burgers reached our plates, we’d put them together with Mr. Jackson’s freshly-picked onions, grandmother’s homemade catsup, and the pickles put up the previous fall.

 For dessert, we always had her famous chocolate pies.
 You’ve heard about them before: “When the meringue cried, she always said they were angel’s tears”.
-One day I should make one of those pies; I still have her recipe on a faded browning index card… lard, butter…
+One day I will dig out the recipe, still on a faded browning index card… lard, butter…